tdewolff/minify/README.md

 	out, err := m.MinifyString("text/plain", "Because my coffee was too cold, I heated it in the microwave.") if err != nil {
-		fmt.Println("minify.Minify:", err)
+		fmt.Println("Minify:", err)
 	}
 	fmt.Println(out)
 }
 ```

-Within a custom minifier, one can call any `Minify` function recursively when dealing with embedded resources.
+Within a custom minifier, one can call any `MinifyFunc` recursively when dealing with embedded resources.

 [1]: http://golang.org/ "Go Language"